JakeSteam/blog-programming/_posts/2018-10-22-developing-android-apps-with-firebase-cloud-firestore.md

 ### Data tab

-The Cloud Firestore web interface’s [data tab](https://console.firebase.google.com/u/0/project/_/database/firestore/rules) is a convenient way of viewing all data in the database.
+The Cloud Firestore web interface's [data tab](https://console.firebase.google.com/u/0/project/_/database/firestore/rules) is a convenient way of viewing all data in the database.
 All collections (tables), documents (rows), and fields can be added, edited, or deleted directly.
 This can be extremely beneficial when attempting to debug a data issue, as it allows diagnosing the issue from any device.

 In addition to viewing all data, rows can be filtered using the standard selection criteria, and sorted.
 ![data tab](/wp-content/uploads/2018/10/svifjqu.png)

 ### Rules tab

 The [rules tab](https://console.firebase.google.com/u/0/project/_/database/firestore/rules) is worth visiting before publishing any app using Cloud Firestore.
 Similar to routing tables in a normal server, these rules can be used to configure who can read and write what data.
-For example, users may be able to edit fields in their row, but not in anybody else’s.
-Assuming the configuration is still set to “Test” from earlier, Firestore will helpfully warn you that the configuration is a massive security risk.
+For example, users may be able to edit fields in their row, but not in anybody else's.
+Assuming the configuration is still set to "Test" from earlier, Firestore will helpfully warn you that the configuration is a massive security risk.

 The [existing documentation for Firestore rules](https://firebase.google.com/docs/firestore/security/rules-structure?authuser=0) is extremely comprehensive, and the ability to simulate all requests (even with fake user authentication) helps ensure access control is correctly setup.
 ![rules tab](/wp-content/uploads/2018/10/tji8k5l.png)